 A GPA of 2.0 is required to meet graduation requirements.

-A veteran whose GPA falls below the required minimum average will be placed on academic probation for a maximum of two semesters/terms.
+A veteran whose GPA falls below the required minimum average will be placed on academic probation.
 If the veteran does not improve their GPA to the required minimum by the end of this period, their veterans benefits will be terminated.
 Additionally, repeated withdrawals from courses may also result in unsatisfactory progress.
-Unsatisfactory progress resulting in a status of progress probation beyond the maximum of two semesters/terms will also result in the termination of benefits.
+Unsatisfactory progress resulting in a status of progress probation will also result in the termination of benefits.